jzombie/rust-ticker-sniffer/README.md

 `Ticker Sniffer` is a Rust crate for extracting U.S. stock market ticker symbols from text.
 It analyzes content, identifies ticker references, and calculates their frequency, returning the results as a `HashMap`.

-Use cases include extracting tickers from news articles and stock search query processing.
+Use cases include extracting tickers from news articles and stock search query tokenization.

 Parsing is performed using a [self-contained CSV file](data) embedded in the binary.
 No external CSV or file-reading dependencies are required in the final build, and it is fully compatible with WASM.